 At the Post Office Shop, we sell a range of pencils within the graphite grading scale.
 Pencils are graded on a continuum for ‘H’ (hardness) and ‘B’ (blackness) with a number to say how hard or how black it is.
 As ‘HB’ occupies the middle of this scale it is the most commonly used pencil because of it suitability for everyday writing.

-A pencil with more H’s will have harder lead and will produce lighter lines.
+One with more H’s will have harder lead and will produce lighter lines.
 Meanwhile a pencil with more B’s will be softer lead and will produce darker lines.
-For example, a pencil marked ‘HB’ is hard and black.
+For example, one marked ‘HB’ is hard and black.
 At one of the end of the scale, an ‘8B’ pencil is much softer than a ‘2B’ pencil and a ‘9H’ pencil is much harder than a ‘2H’ pencil.